FYTA-GmbH/uc-integration-fyta/docs/DEVELOPMENT.md

    - Go to Settings > Integrations > Install Custom Integration
    - Upload the `package/fyta-integration.tar.gz` file

-   **Note**: Currently, this step fails with a "Binary directory not found" error.
+   **Note**: The package uploads successfully, but the configuration interface doesn't work properly yet.

 ## Package Structure

-The integration package should follow this structure to be accepted by the Remote Two:
+The integration package now follows this structure, which is accepted by the Remote Two:

 ```
-fyta/
+/
 ├── bin/
+│   ├── driver.js (executable)
 │   ├── index.js
 │   ├── fyta-api.js
 │   ├── entity-manager.js